CambioML/pykoi-rlhf-finetuned-transformers/README.md

 `pykoi` let you easily get real-time user feedback and continuously improve your models.
 Here are some common applications:

-### Sharable Chatbot UI with Database
+### Sharable UI

 Do you want to store your chat history with LLMs from OpenAI, Amazon Bedrock(:woman_technologist: building now :man_technologist:), or Huggingface?
 With just three lines of code, pykoi lets you to store them locally, ensuring 100% privacy.
-This includes launching a chatbot UI, automatically saving your chat history, and visualizing it on a dashboard.
+This includes launching a chatbot UI, automatically saving your chat history in your compute instance (cpu or gpu), and visualizing it on a dashboard.
 Explore the demos below:

 - If you're using a CPU instance, check out [demo_launch_app_cpu.ipynb](https://nbviewer.org/github/CambioML/pykoi/blob/main/example/chatbot/demo_launch_app_cpu_openai.ipynb)
 - If you're using a GPU instance, check out [demo_launch_app_gpu.ipynb](https://nbviewer.org/github/CambioML/pykoi/blob/main/example/chatbot/demo_launch_app_gpu_huggingface.ipynb)